A Sentiment Consolidation Framework for Meta-Review Generation: Enhancing LLMs with Explicit Information Consolidation

 \subsection{Case Study on Generated Meta-Reviews}

-To dive deeper into what difference the integration of sentiment consolidation logic makes, we also conduct a case study on generated results with different prompting methods.
-We find that generated meta-reviews all seem plausible and machine-generated meta-reviews are much longer than human-written ones and in machine-generated meta-reviews there are many more details which are unnecessary to form an effective meta-review.
-As shown in the example in~\tabref{case_study}, details about such as "PGD" or "CIFA-10" are not essential to form the meta-review.
+To dive deeper into what difference the integration of sentiment consolidation framework makes, we also conduct a case study on generated meta-reviews with different prompting methods.
+We find that generated meta-reviews all seem plausible and machine-generated meta-reviews are much longer than human-written ones.
+In machine-generated meta-reviews, there are more details which are sometimes unnecessary or redundant.
+As shown in the example in~\tabref{case_study}, details such as "PGD" or "CIFA-10" are not essential to form the meta-review.

-We also find that prompts based on our sentiment consolidation framework prefer to cover more balanced judgements based on annotation like in~\tabref{case_study} and compare them, while the naive prompting only mentions some sentiments.
-For example, in~\tabref{case_study}, the generation does not include positive sentiments for \textit{Clarity} and only mentions some issues, but the generation by the promting based on our sentiment consolidation framework acknowledges the good clarity while also mentioning some clarity problems.
-This is consistent with that prompting with naive prompts get worse sentiments than prompting with the prompt based on the sentiment consolidation logic in~\tabref{automatic_evaluation}.
+Our proposed Prompt-Ours tend to have a more balanced judgements.
+For example, in~\tabref{case_study}, Prompt-Naive does not talk about the positive aspects for \textit{Clarity} and only highlights some issues, but Prompt-Ours comments on both the strengths and weaknesses for \textit{Clarity}.
+This is consistent with the finding in~\tabref{automatic_evaluation} that Prompt-Naive gets worse sentiments than Prompt-Ours.